Can You Drink Tap Water in Orlando?

 Orlando Drinking Water

-Nonetheless, OUC Water uses an ozone treatment process called “H2OUC” to help remove hydrogen sulfide, reduce the need for chlorine and improve taste, appearance, odor and more.
+However, this doesn’t address every element of tap water quality, such as taste or color.
+That’s why OUC Water uses an ozone treatment process called “H2OUC.”
+This step helps remove hydrogen sulfide, reduce the need for chlorine, and improve taste, appearance, odor and more.
 The utility even compared its tap water quality results with those from single-use bottled water and found that its own water “met or surpassed the bottled brands in virtually every aspect.”

-As required by the EPA, both OUC Water and Orange County Utilities provide a Water Quality Report — a publicly available document that outlines data on Orlando drinking water quality.
-For example, in 2022, OUC Water reported that all test results found that contaminants were well below allowable levels.
+As required by the EPA, both OUC Water and Orange County Utilities provide an annual Water Quality Report — a publicly available document that outlines data on local drinking water quality.
+In the 2023 report, Orange County Utilities confirmed that all regulated contaminants were within safe limits, and the system met or exceeded all federal and state water quality standards.

 Should You Filter Tap Water in Orlando?